Thursday, March 29, 2007

 (Click on Photograph for Larger Image)

 This Esso Service Station on South Main Street in Yanceyville, North Carolina, was built and owned by William Laroy Gunn (1910-1984).
-He sold the business to Robert Pleasant, who eventually sold it to Samuel Wilson Shaw (1925-1980).
+He sold the business to Robert Pleasant, who eventually (possibly in the 1950s) sold it to a Mr. Barker.
+In the 1960s Samuel Wilson Shaw (1925-1980) operated the service station.
 Note the Bartlett Yancey Elementary School in the background of the first photograph.

 Wednesday, March 21, 2007